Battle of the Catalaunian Plains: As a Roman victory

-After the battle, the allies decided what to do next, and resolved to place Attila under siege for a few days while they discussed the matter.
+After the battle, the allies discussed what to do next and resolved to place Attila under siege for a few days while they discussed the matter.
 Aetius allegedly persuaded both Thorismund and the Goths, and the Franks as well, to leave the battle and return home.
-Hughes argues that since the Franks were fighting a civil war in the battle, and Thorismund had five brothers who could usurp his new-found position as king, that it is likely Aetius did advise them to do so.
+Hughes argues that since the Franks were fighting a civil war in the battle, and Thorismund had five brothers who could usurp his newfound position as king, that it is likely Aetius did advise them to do so.
 O'Flynn argues that Aetius persuaded the Visigoths to return home in order to eliminate a group of volatile allies, and argues that he let Attila escape because he would have been just as happy to make an alliance with the Huns as with the Visigoths.
 The majority of historians also share the view that at this point Attila's "aura of invincibility" was broken, and that Aetius allowed the Huns to retreat in the hopes he could return to a status of partnership with them and draw on the Huns for future military support.